barsoom/devbook/styleguide/README.md

 #### Follow idioms.

-As a general rule, we should follow the idioms of a language, even if they're different from another language we've more used to.
+As a general rule, we should follow the idioms of a language, even if they're different from another language we're more used to.

 The idioms can often be derived from documentation (e.g. CoffeeScript, Slim) or some dominant library (e.g. jQuery for JS).